Gareth Edwards (rugby union): Other

-Edwards also played for Cardiff College, Wales Secondary Schools, East Wales, Wales, Barbarians, Wolfhounds, Irish President XV, World XV in South Africa in 1977, the combined England and Wales against Scotland and Ireland at the RFU centenary in 1971, first Wales Sevens team SRU centenary in 1973, and the RAF (though not in the Services) on tour in Cyprus 1972.
+Edwards also featured for Cwmgors RFC Wales Secondary Schools, Cardiff Institute, Cardiff College, Welsh Academicals, East Wales, Barbarian F.C., Wolfhounds, Irish President XV, World XV in South Africa in 1977, the combined England and Wales against Scotland and Ireland at the RFU centenary in 1971, first Wales Sevens team SRU centenary in 1973, and the RAF (though not in the Services) on tour in Cyprus 1972.

 That Try

-Edwards' try for the Barbarians against the All Blacks in 1973 at Cardiff Arms Park, often referred to simply as "that try", is regarded as the greatest try ever.
-The move starts with a deep kick from the New Zealand winger.
-The ball dropped towards Phil Bennett near to his goal line.
-Bennett sidestepped and evaded three tackles, in turn passing the ball to JPR Williams.
-It next passed through four pairs of hands (John Pullin, John Dawes, Tommy David and Derek Quinnell) before Edwards, slipping between two teammates and seemingly intercepting the last pass, finished with a diving try in the left-hand corner.
+Edwards' try for the Barbarians against the All Blacks in 1973 at Cardiff Arms Park, often referred to simply as "that try", is regarded by many as the greatest try ever scored.
+The move starts when a long kick from the New Zealand winger Bryan Williams was caught by Phil Bennett near to his goal line.
+Bennett sidestepped three times, evading three tackles, before passing the ball on to JPR Williams.
+The ball then passed through four pairs of hands (John Pullin, John Dawes, Tommy David and Derek Quinnell) before the on-rushing Edwards, slipping between two teammates and seemingly intercepting the last pass, finished the move with a diving try in the left-hand corner.